The Day After: Reception

 The actor and former Nixon adviser Ben Stein, critical of the movie's message that the strategy of mutual assured destruction would lead to a war, wrote in the Los Angeles Herald-Examiner what life might be like in an America under Soviet occupation.
 Stein's idea was eventually dramatized in the miniseries Amerika, also broadcast by ABC.
 The New York Post accused Meyer of being a traitor, writing, "Why is Nicholas Meyer doing Yuri Andropov's work for him?"
 Phyllis Schlafly declared that "This film was made by people who want to disarm the country, and who are willing to make a $7 million contribution to that cause".
-Richard Grenier in the National Review accused The Day After of promoting "unpatriotic" and pro-Soviet attitudes.
+Richard Grenier in National Review accused The Day After of promoting "unpatriotic" and pro-Soviet attitudes.
 Much press comment focused on the unanswered question in the film of who started the war.
 The television critic Matt Zoller Seitz, in his 2016 book co-written with Alan Sepinwall, TV (The Book), named The Day After as the fourth-greatest American TV movie of all time: "Very possibly the bleakest TV-movie ever broadcast, The Day After is an explicitly antiwar statement dedicated entirely to showing audiences what would happen if nuclear weapons were used on civilian populations in the United States."

+The movie had a profound effect on Generation X. Many children in grade school and middle school at the time of its release were traumatized by viewing it and credit the film with instilling a sense of dread, nihilism, and despondency in many of their cohort.
+It is postulated that this singular event could be a major impetus for what became the Gen X hallmark of being a "slacker generation" that espoused "whatever" as a life concept, since it was hopeless to plan ahead under the constant threat of nuclear annihilation.